Arun08-96/Backorder-project/README.md

 * stop_auto_buy – Part risk flag
 * rev_stop – Part risk flag
 * went_on_backorder – Product actually went on backorder.
 This is the target value.

+Data Preprocessing
+* Data is imbalanced.
+* Imputed missing values using median in the columns lead time and source performance.
+* Categorical binary attributes have been converted to numerical attributes(Yes/No to 1/0).
+* Drop unused levels(current inventory level has negative values,this may be due to some errors).
+* Checked for correlation and some columns are correlated with each other.

+Statistical tests
+* Two-sample t-test was applied to check whether the avg lead_time of products not resulting in backorders is equal to avg lead_time of products resulting in backorders.
+* Two-sample t-test was applied to check whether the avg current inventory level of products not resulting in backorders is equal to avg current inventory level of products resulting in backorders.

+Challenges and risks
+* The challenge is with this problem is that the data is imbalanced,when the majority class significantly outweighs the minorty class(class we are interestd in,that's positive class).
+To deal with this class imbalance, SMOTE(synthetic minority over-sampling technique) was used which oversamples the minority class by generating synthetic minority examples in the neighborhood of observed ones.
+* The second challenge is optimizing for the business case.
+To do so, we could explore cutoff (threshold) optimization which can be used to find the cutoff that maximizes expected profit.

+Model Building and Hyperparameter Tuning.
+Decision tree was used to build the model and achieved a base score of 92%